 Do you love cream cheese as much as I do?
-Are you still scrounging for a few last Thanksgiving side dish ideas?
-Today I’m sharing one of my very favorite ways to eat corn.
+Are you still scrounging for a few last holiday side dish ideas?
+Today I’m sharing one of my very favorite ways to eat corn…a Cream Cheese Corn Casserole recipe!
 My mother-in-law gave me this recipe years ago, and it was love at first bite.
 Seriously, give me this dish and a spoon and I would be perfectly content.

-This corn casserole finds its way onto my Thanksgiving table every year.
+This cream cheese corn finds its way onto my holiday table every year…multiple times per year, in fact, for every holiday.
 I also typically make it as a side dish when I take a meal to another family, whether someone is ill or they just welcomed a new baby.
 It’s always a hit, and I’m always asked for the recipe.

 But you know what?
 It’s embarrassingly easy to make.
 Like, it almost shouldn’t count as a recipe.
-Yes, one of my favorite things about this dish, aside from how delicious it is, is how quick it is to throw together.
+Yes, one of my favorite things about this dish — aside from how delicious it is — is how quick it is to throw together.
 The few required ingredients are probably already in your kitchen, and the whole shebang is ready in no time.
-Melt, mix, pour, sprinkle, bake, DONE.
+Ready for the oh-so-complicated steps?

 I usually do include jalapeños, though, and by using the mild variety, they’re not even spicy.
 But if you like a little heat, feel free to add some diced hot jalapeños.
 Alternatively, if you enjoy green chiles, stirring in a 7 ounce can of diced green chiles would also lend flavor to this corn without too much spice.